Is Sucralose Bad for You? Side Effects, Foods and More - Dr. Axe

 • Besides packets of Splenda, sucralose is used in a slew of foods and beverages, including diet sodas and other carbonated beverages, iced teas, ice cream, ice-pops, yogurts, baked goods, chewing gum, candies, and protein bars.

-• Recent research indicates that consuming sucralose has a number of dangerous health effects, including its ability to:
+• Research has shown that consuming sucralose has a number of dangerous health effects, including its ability to:

 • Potentially lead to diabetes